saqibmehmood/data-engineering/README.md

     DB_NAME=<your-database-name>
     ```
 ## Dockerization

-This application can be containerized using Docker.
-Use the `Dockerfile` and `docker-compose.yml` provided.

 ---

 To execute this project via Docker, simply run the command provided below in the project's root directory where the Dockerfile and docker-compose.yml files reside.
 Upon running these commands, the following tasks will be performed: